-My mother died nearly eighteen years ago, and in the early years after her death I shed many tears on these special occasions, wondering how I would ever get over her loss.
+My mother died nearly nineteen years ago, and in the early years after her death I shed many tears on these special occasions, wondering how I would ever get over her loss.
 Family and friends would reassure me that time is a healer, and of course they were right.
 I still think of her every day, and miss her as much now as I did twelve years ago; but the pain lessens, and every day I thank God for being fortunate to have had her as my mother.
 She was not only a wonderful mother, but she was also my best friend and the sister I never had.
 On Mother's Day, I now fill the house with her favourite flowers and plan a special day with friends to celebrate her life and the things she achieved.
 She was such a positive person - her cup was always half-full, never half-empty - and she would often say, "Gina, live every day as your last and thank God for each day".
 She was a wise lady and I try to follow the advice she gave me.

 What are the happiest memories that you remember about your childhood?